Library Programs

 Dungeons and Dragons

 Join gamemaster Ernst as he leads you through perilous adventuring and epic storytelling.
-Open to older teens and adults.
+Open to teens 12-18 years of age.
 This is a tabletop role playing game event that will include character creation, collaborative storytelling, creative problem solving and SNACKS!
-Please register for this program to ensure small groups in which everyone can participate.
+If you're new to our DnD group, please call the Library ahead of the event and speak to Ernst.

 Adult Yoga